Mae Beavers: 2018 gubernatorial and mayoral elections

 On August 23, 2017, Beavers announced she would resign her spot in the state senate to focus fully on her campaign.
 Mark Pody won a special election to assume Beavers' senate seat.

+In January 2018, Trevecca Nazarene University blocked an event organized by Beavers that was scheduled to feature Cathy Hinners, John Guandolo and Bill Warner, amid strong criticism from advocacy groups that its speakers were anti-Muslim.

 On January 30, 2018, Beavers announced that she would be stepping out of the 2018 Tennessee gubernatorial race.

 In March 2018, Beavers announced her candidacy in the Wilson County mayoral election.
 She was defeated in this race, and was elected chair of the Wilson County Republican Party the following year.

 Personal life

 Beavers is married to Jerry Beavers, with whom she has two children.
 They attend Music City Baptist Church.